 Before we start I would just say this again: always confirm the information with the source!

 Try to avoid calling during peak hours and be aware that there is usually a long queue.
-You can leave your phone and request a call back.
+You can leave your phone and request a callback.
+Again, don’t be too surprised if you don’t get the call back!
+Supposedly, they start at 6 am, so you may want to start calling at that time.
+Bu!!!!

 Are you ready to apply?